 You can use APIs both when building “version 1.0” of a product, and when adding features to existing products.

 If there’s a good API available for a specific product function, you usually save money using an API compared to building that function from scratch.
-(Check out this build versus buy calculator from Baremetrics, a company that makes a recurring revenue analytics API.
-They make their own POV pretty clear!
-“Don’t build it!
-It’s not worth it!” they advise.)

 In addition to saving money, an API gives you the benefits of leveraging proven, scalable technology.
 Instead of spinning wheels to fix problems that are already solved, your team can focus on developing your own differentiated functionality, your “secret sauce.”